Make a donation

 We are developing research programmes in response to the problem of hunger in the world.

-Support groups have been setup in different health centres and individual support has been put in place for the more vulnerable.
-In certain cases, relaxation sessions are necessary to reduce anxiety and fear.
+Speaker groups discussions are organized in our various health centers, and individual support is provided for the most vulnerable.
+In some cases, relaxation sessions are necessary to reduce anxiety and fear.

-For children, group and parent-children activities to reinforce family links, educational games and motor skills development sessions have been implemented so that they can grow up and develop in the most serenely way possible.
+For children, group activities, parent-child activities to strengthen family bonds, educational games and psychomotor courses are set up so that they can grow and develop as serenely as possible.

 Position & policy papers, studies, manuals & guidelines, reports